On this page

 Article index records also include descriptive information for the article (abstract, subject headings, author keywords).
 You can use this information to find similar records in the database, expanding the pool of useful sources for your bibliography:

 Many indexes contain full text for articles, either in PDF or HTML format.
-Full text for other articles can be found by following the Where can I get this? link in the search results list or in the full record.
+Full text for other articles can be found by following the Get@SFU link in the search results list or in the full record.